 This High-Yield Dividend Portfolio Will Beat the Market

-Since my last report, the SPDR S&P 500 rose 2.77%.
-Our portfolio did not rise as much, with our outperformance moving from beating the market by 11.74 percentage points to an 8.85 point advantage.
+Since my last report, the SPDR S&P 500 rose 0.54%.
+As the market rose, our portfolio outperformance rose slightly, moving from beating the market by 12.18 percentage points to a 12.34 point advantage.
 While outperformance is always good, it should be taken with a grain of salt.
-We're investing for the long term, and it's only been nine months.
+We're investing for the long term, and it's only been eight months.
+I firmly believe the results will bear us out.

 Movers and shakers